vsui/hypergraph-k-cut/README.md

 To run the algorithm, run `./hcut <input file> <k> <algorithm>`.
 For example, if you want to run the approximate algorithm from [CX'18], you would run `./hcut <input file> 2 CX`.

+To generate sparse certificates, run `./hsparsify <input file> <k>`, to generate a sparse certificate of the hypergraph in the input file with cuts preserved up to `k`.

 The list of algorithms is available below.
 Note that some algorithms only work for k = 2 and some will prompt for extra parameters (such as an approximation factor).